Syncinus/ReactionCats/Reaction Cats Beta 3/Game Stuff/Ability Modules/Foof.md

 Ability=Foof:

-When Getting Attacked The First Time By A Cat,
+When An Enemy Cat Gets Within Melee

+Range Of This Cat,

-The Cat Foofs!, This Makes
+This Cat Foofs!, This Makes

-The Cat Increase Their Defense By 10 Until

-The Encounter Is Over
+This Cats Defense Increase By 35%

+Until The Enemy Moves 3 Or More Hexes Away.